sfeister/pradformat/README.md

 To install the Python readers/writers, navigate into the "Python" directory of this repository and follow the setup instructions in the README.

+## Usage
+Please look through the examples in this repository, under "Python/examples/" and "MATLAB/examples/".

+It's a bit tricky to add your sensitivities to the Advanced Radiograph, so please see example4 especially before trying that one out.

 ## Limitations
 For simplicity, the MATLAB and Python readers in this package read the entire objects into memory (as far as I know).
 This will not work for large HDF5 files, and perhaps could be improved with further future readers.
 If you run into memory issues, I suggest reading the same files using the native HDF5 readers for MATLAB and Python (and thus avoid loading the entire datasets into RAM).

 Compression of the datasets within the HDF5 files is performed in the Python writers, but not in the MATLAB writers.
 Compression can dramatically reduce file size.
 Both Python and MATLAB readers can read compressed or uncompressed datasets.

-Currently, the Advanced Radiograph reader/writer for Python is entirely untested.
-MATLAB is entirely missing readers/writers for Particles List and Advanced Radiograph.
+Currently, MATLAB is entirely missing readers/writers for Particles List and Advanced Radiograph.